TatshSiow/SmoothScrollAutoRefresh/README.md

 ## Important Notes
 SmoothScroll.exe needs to be running before launching the service\
 Or else the service won't be able to find the origin location of SmoothScroll.exe

+## Report BUGS
+Screenshot and open an issue, logs will be truely appreciated